rule

 Chapter 3: Yamarâja Instructs His Messengers

-(3) S'rî S'uka said: 'The servants of Death, o King, whose plans had been frustrated by the men of the Supreme Lord, informed their master Yamarâja, the ruler of the city of Samyamanî.
-(4) The Yamadûtas said: 'How many controllers are there factually in this material world, to the cause of fruitive activity performed under the influence of the manifestation that is known in three, o master?
-(5) If there are so many authorities in this world to chastise the sinner or not, how can there of them be any certainty of either misery or happiness?
-(6) Should there not, with the diversity of governors to the many karmîs in this world, be one head of administration like one has with the different heads of state departments?
-(7) As such would you be the one supreme master and ruler over all beings including the other controllers; you would be the master of punishment to tell right from wrong in human society.
-(8) None of it can one, with the punishment you ordained, find in existence in this world, now that your order has been surpassed by four of the most magnificent and perfect beings.
-(9) By force they cut the ropes releasing this sinner who by us on your order was taken to the places of requital.
-(10) About them who quickly arrived saying 'Do not fear' when 'Nârâyana' was uttered, we would like to hear from you, if you think us worthy.'
+(3) S'rî S'uka said: 'The servants of death, oh King, whose plans had been frustrated by the men of the Supreme Lord, informed their master Yamarâja, the ruler of the city of Samyamanî [as follows].
+(4) The Yamadûtas said: 'How many controllers are there factually in this material world, oh master, who are the ones responsible for the consequences of performing the three kinds of activities [karma, akarma and vikarma or profit, non-profit and criminal, see B.G.
+4: 17]?
+(5) Given the many authorities in this world to chastise the sinner or not, for whom would there be [the bitterness of] death [when one is brought before you] and for whom [the nectar of] immortality [of Vaikunthha]?
+(6) Considering the diversity of rulers over the many karmîs [profit-minded persons] in this world, should there not be one central administrative rule, like one has with the different heads of state departments?
+(7) In that sense you would be the one supreme master and ruler over all beings, including the other controllers; you would be the master of punishment to tell right from wrong in human society.
+(8) But in this world none of that can be found, now your order, the punishment you ordained, has been contested by four of the most magnificent and perfect beings.
+(9) They forcibly cut the ropes and released this sinner who by us according to your order was taken to the places of requital.
+(10) About those who so quickly arrived and said 'Do not fear', when the word 'Nârâyana' was uttered, we would like to hear from you, please.'

 next